Breast Augmentation Revision

 There are many reasons women choose implant removal, including repeated complications, natural enlargement of the breasts due to weight gain or pregnancy, or changes in self-image.
 Some simply decide they no longer want to have breast implants.
-After removing breast implants, Dr. Ruff can perform a breast lift to reshape the breasts if desired.
+After removing breast implants, Dr. Ruff, Dr. Ramineni, or your surgeon can perform a breast lift to reshape the breasts if desired.

 Are there other procedures that could be done along with my revision procedure?

-If you are having your implants exchanged or removed, Dr. Ruff may determine it's safe to perform additional procedures during the same surgery such as liposuction or a tummy tuck.
-He will review your options with you in detail during your consultation.
+If you are having your implants exchanged or removed, your surgeon may determine it’s safe to perform additional procedures during the same surgery such as liposuction or a tummy tuck.
+They will review your options with you in detail during your consultation.

 Will my insurance pay for my revision surgery?